Fekide/joomlatools/README.md

 # Installation Instructions

 1. clone the repository
-2. gem build jdt.gemspec
-3. gem install jdt.gem
+2. rake install

 The tool is then useable in the command line using $> jdt

+# Development Instructions

+1. clone the repository
+2. install the following gems: ZenTest, gem-release
+3. bundle
+4. autotest (to execute the tests)

 # Joomla Versions
-This tool supports solely Joomla 1.6.
+This tool supports solely Joomla 1.7.

 # Future work
 - validate (validate structure using predefined set of rules: manifest.xml against DTD/XSD schema, naming conventions required by joomla, etc.)